-Our warrants will be issued in registered form under a warrant agreement between Continental Stock Transfer & Trust Company, as warrant agrent, and us.
+Our warrants will be issued in registered form under a warrant agreement between Continental Stock Transfer & Trust Company, as warrant agreent, and us.
 The warrant agreement provides that the terms of the warrants may be amended without the consent of any holder for the purpose of (i) curing any ambiguity or correct any mistake, including to conform the provisions of the warrant agreement to the description of the terms of the warrants and the warrant agreement set forth in this prospectus, or defective provision (ii) amending the provisions relating to cash dividends on ordinary shares as contemplated by and in accordance with the warrant agreement or (iii) adding or changing any provisions with respect to matters or questions arising under the warrant agreement as the parties to the warrant agreement may deem necessary or desirable and that the parties deem to not adversely affect the rights of the registered holders of the warrants, provided that the approval by the holders of at least 65% of the then-outstanding public warrants is required to make any change that adversely affects the interests of the registered holders of public warrants.
 Accordingly, we may amend the terms of the public warrants in a manner adverse to a holder if holders of at least 65% of the then-outstanding public warrant agreement and, solely with respect to any amendment to the terms of the private placement warrants, 65% of the number of the then outstanding private placement warrants.
-Although our ability to amend the terms of the public warrants with the consent of at least 65% of the then-outstanding public warrants is of such amendments could be amendments to, among other things, increase the exercise price of the warrants, convert the warrants into cash, shorten the exercise period or decrease the number of Class A ordinary shares purchasable upon exercise of a warrant.
+Although our ability to amend the terms of the public warrants with the consent of at least 65% of the then-outstanding public warrants is of the terms of the public warrants with the consent of at least 65% of the then outstanding public warrants agreement with respect to the private placement warrants, 65% of the number of the then outstanding private placement warrants.
+Although our ability to amend the terms of the public warrants with the consent of at least 65% of the thenoutstanding public warrants is unlimited, examples of such amendments cou